wetook/recipes/_recipes/sweet_potato_waffles.md

 - To cook
 ---

-Use it with the fried chicken for Chicken and waffles!
+Use it with the [Fried Chicken](fried-chicken) for Chicken and waffles!